 Born just outside London, I grew up in Northern England.
 The stories started as soon as I could write.
 I read English Literature at the University of Birmingham and became a creative copywriter, winning over 20 national and international creative awards.
 I wrote Black Snow Falling in the margins of the day for over a decade, while working full-time and raising my daughter alone.
 Along the way, I started writing two other novels but always returned to this multi-layered magical realism story.
 It was published in 2018, when I married once again, and moved to the Scottish Borders in 2019.
 Since the launch at the Edinburgh International Book Festival, I’ve spoken regularly at festivals and schools.
 I’m available through the Scottish Book Trust Live Literature programme.

 Black Snow Falling was nominated for the prestigious 2019 CILIP Carnegie Medal, Edinburgh International Book Festival First Book Award and the Historical Association’s Young Quills Award.
 Scottish Book Trust Book of the Month December 2018.
-Prior to publication, the Scottish Arts Council awarded a New Writer’s Bursary and the MS was long-listed for The Times Children’s Fiction Prize.
+Prior to publication, the manuscript attracted Creative Scotland funding, and it was long-listed for The Times Children’s Fiction Prize.

-I’m currently a PhD researcher at the University of Glasgow to produce my debut novel for adults and a critical reflection (supervision by Professor Heather Walton and novelist Dr Carolyn-Jess Cooke).
-The medieval literary fiction novel is set when the Gaelic Lords of the Isles fall from power at the hands of James III, against the backdrop of the Wars of the Roses – Macbeth meets Romeo & Juliet.
+Today, I’m a creative practice PhD researcher at the University of Glasgow, working on my debut novel for adults and a critical reflection (supervision by Professor Heather Walton and novelist Dr Carolyn-Jess Cooke).
+The medieval literary fiction novel is set when the Gaelic Lords of the Isles fall from power at the time of James III, against the backdrop of the Wars of the Roses – Macbeth meets Romeo & Juliet.

 The story behind Black Snow Falling